The Police Vehicle in Your Rearview Mirror

 - The demand was made as soon as practicable.

-If any statutory precondition wasn’t met—no objective grounds, improper timing, or other defects—the police officer’s legal demand for a breath sample may be invalid, and the refusal charge can fail.
-You can raise these defects directly at trial; you don’t always need a separate Charter application to do it.
+If any of those preconditions weren't met — no objective grounds, improper timing, or other procedural defects — the demand may be invalid, and the charge can fail.
+These defects can often be raised directly at trial without a separate Charter application.

-4) Most “Reasonable Excuses” Are Not Reasonable in Court
+4) Most "Reasonable Excuses" Don't Hold Up in Court

-You can defend a refusal if you had a “reasonable excuse”, but courts set a high bar and you must prove it on a balance of probabilities.
-Excuses that usually fail:
+A genuine reasonable excuse is a defence — but courts set the bar high, and the burden is on you to prove it on a balance of probabilities.
+Excuses that typically fail:

 - "I was too drunk to comply."